asmusskar/ALVA/README.md

 </div>

 ## User cases
+In this section we present various user cases

 ### Example 1 - Backcalculation of layer moduli
 `ALVA_let_backcalculation.m` - tests the implementation of the ALVA LET model for inferring layer moduli, or so called "backcalculation" of layer moduli, based on Falling Weight Deflectometer (FWD) measurements.